benchmarko/CPCBasicTS/README.md

 - Just open index.html in a browser.
   The user interface shows several windows, which can be reduced and expanded by pressing the **green** buttons.
-- The *Input* window is used to input and modify the BASIC program.
+- The *CPC BASIC* window is used to input and modify the BASIC program.
   - Use the *first selection field* to select the example library: CPCBasic *examples*, CPCBasicApps *apps*, *examplesTS* or *storage*.
   - Use the *second selection field* to select a directory/path.
   - Use the *third selection field* to select a sample program.
 It will reset the CPC and run the program.
-  - The **Reload** button reloads the page with the current settings put in URL parameters.
-(Please note that modifications of the BASIC program are not saved!)
-  - The **Help** button opens the readme in the browser.
   - The **Gallery** button opens a gallery with examples and you can select one.
   - The **Settings** button opens a popover with settings.
     - The checkbox **Array Bounds** checks array bounds of the running program.
 This option requires an ES6 compatible browser and is switched off per default.
     - The checkbox **Implicit Lines** allows to run BASIC programs without line numbers.
     - The checkbox **Trace Mode** switches on trace mode.
 Ths allows to show the source position in case of runtime errors.
+    - The checkbox **Autorun** loads and runs an example when selected.
+    - The checkbox **Sound** enables sound.
+If you start the app or use the *Reload* button with the sound enabled, the sound needs to be activated by a user action, e.g. a click anywhere.
+This is a browser limitation.
+    - The selection field **Palette** allows to set the palette to Color, Green or Grey.
     - The range slider **Speed** allows to reduce the simulation speed (0..100).
 This is an experimental feature.
+    - The input field **Debug** allows to set the debug level.
+       Debug messages can be seen in the Browser debugger or in the *Console Log* window.
+    - The checkbox **Console Log** allows to see the console log.
+    - The **Help** button opens the CPCBasicTS readme in the browser.
+  - The **Reload** button reloads the page with the current settings put in URL parameters.
+(Please note that modifications of the BASIC program are not saved!)
   - The **Check** button checks the syntax of the program.
 It compiles the program to JavaScript.
   - The **Convert** button opens a popover with functions to renumber lines or pretty print the program.
     - The **Renum** button renumbers the lines (see also *RENUM*)